 Please keep an eye on your emails for notifications about upcoming Half-Time report.
 I’ll be going into a lot more detail on what has gone on in the economy as a whole for the first half of the year and give some predictions on what we see happening for the remainder of the year.
 As always, keep in mind that we are paying attention to what’s going on, and our objective is to help you live your one best financial life.
 We are here to make sure your money does what you need it to do in order for you to live that life.
 I encourage you to stay in contact with your advisor to let them know any changes that may be going on in your financial life and any questions you may have.
 We’re always here to help.

-If you have questions or just want a simple second-opinion on your retirement plan, reach out to us at 913-393-1000 or fill out the form below and an advisor at Barber Financial Group will contact you.
+If you have questions or just want a simple second-opinion on your retirement plan, reach out to us at 913-393-1000 or schedule a complimentary consultation below.

 Thanks for being with me today.